neberej/pinance/README.md

 pinance
 =========

-A collection of python modules to get finance data (stock quotes, news and options)
+A collection of python modules to get finance data (stock quotes, options data and news)

 ## Modules list